elementary/os-patches/doc/source/library/apt_pkg.rst

     .. attribute:: files

         The list of files.
-This returns a list of tuples with the contents ``(str: md5, int: size, str: path, str:type)``, where 'type' can be 'diff' (includes .debian.tar.gz), 'dsc', 'tar'.
+This returns a list of :class:`SourceRecordsFile`

-        .. deprecated: 1.0
+        .. versionchanged:: 1.6

+            Used to be a list of tuples, see :class:`SourceRecordFile` for the tuple layout.

     .. attribute:: index